 Let’s try to name a kid who doesn’t like ice cream.
 Yeah, it’s a difficult challenge.
 There’s something more to it other than being a sort of sweet.
 It’s like a feeling, a good one, of summer.
 Is Porto child friendly when it comes to the greatest desert for children in the world?

 Porto is full of excellent ice cream shops and most likely you’ll stumble upon some of them by accident.
-Still, just to be safe, check out this article and find the most incredible ice cream shops in town.
+Still, just to be safe, discover the most incredible ice cream shops in town.

 4. Where to stay in Porto with your kids